 Q67.
 Why is the split used in Python?

 Ans.
-The split() method is used to separate two strings in Python.
+The split() method is used to separate two strings.

 Q68.
 How to create classes in Python?

 Ans.
-In Python, classes are user-defined which is defined with a class keyword
+Classes are user-defined which is defined with a class keyword

 def_init_(self, name) :